Choosing an avian vet

 Anytime a bird loses 10% of its weight or more it's time for a checkup.
 So, for instance, if my African Grey Parrot weighs 400 grams and drops 40 grams, now weighing 360 grams, it's time to find out what this weight loss is all about.

-When you've established a trusting relationship with your vet you'l able to make the occasional call to ask questions and triage care.
+When you've established a trusting relationship with your vet you'll be able to make the occasional call to ask questions and triage care.

 But, what makes a good avian veterinarian in the first place?

-1. One of the most important things to look for in an avian vet practice, aside from up to date avian care is their ability to make treatment as stress and fear free as possible.
-Of course, anytime that your bird is being handled by a "stranger,", it is likely to be a stressful event, unless you've taken measures to train your bird for a veterinarian exam.
+1. One of the most important things to look for in an avian vet practice, aside from up to date avian care is their ability to make treatment as stress and fear free for the bird as possible.

-2. Next, you're going to want to look for is the ability of the clinic to triage care.
+2. Look for the ability of the clinic to triage care.
 That's a fancy way of saying that everybody on staff is focused on assessing the urgency of your pet's medical situation.

 So, in this instance, the receptionist should be asking appropriate questions to assess how quickly your bird needs to come in for treatment.
 Then, when you arrive, you'll want to ensure that you get taken to an examination room quickly.
 Nobody wants their birds be exposed to a drooling, barking dog that acts like they just saw a new brightly colored toy.